Skip to content

 Highest-paying cities for electrical engineers

-Estimated electrical engineer pay in the top-paying metros, vs the national median.
+Published electrical engineer pay in the top-paying U.S. metro areas, vs the national benchmark.

 Electrical Engineer salary by state